 By watching it, you can understand how users feel about your website on a deeper level.
 This can help you come up with ideas on how to improve your site and thus ensure a higher conversion rate.

 Table of Contents

-Improving User Experience Based on Session Replay
+Improving User Experience Based on Session Recordings

-Session replay was huge when it first emerged among online entrepreneurs, and it still is.
+Session replay (or recording) was huge when it first emerged among online entrepreneurs, and it still is.
 The main goal was to take a look at how people interact with the website while they proceed in the sales funnel.
 Online business success largely depends on how well the sales funnel is optimized.

 It is not that you can’t reveal most of the conversion rate problems with quantitative data.
 While you might be well-aware of the issues that hinder your CRO, you still don’t know the “why” behind them.
 This is where session replay enters the picture.